 I. ( General Information Academic Year

 Na me:

-Fa culty:
+Fac culty:

-Po sition: No. of years in that position:
+Pos sition: No. of years in that position:

 De gree:

 Co ourses taught at HU in the Fall Semester

 Co ourses taught at HU in the Spring Semester

 II.
 Academic Performance

 1. What are the methods used to improve your teaching effectiveness and maintain high Academic Standards?
 (Improve planning and organization of courses, communicate with students, advise students, improve knowledge of the subject matter, etc.)

 2. What are the tools used to improve your students' interest and understanding of the materials?
 (Usage of the library, computer lab, PowerPoint presentations, etc.)

 3. What do you consider to be your major strengths?

 4. What do you consider to be your major weaknesses?

+III.]
+Personal Development

+1.

+2. Public lectures

+3.

+and research you are working on) a) Articles:

+b) Books:

-III.
-I Personal Development 1.
-Attendance at professional meetings (conferences, seminars, etc.) 2.
-Public lectures 3.
-Publications (list all publications that have appeared previously and all new publications and research you are working on) a) Articles: b) Books: IV. s 1.
-Service to the University Committee service 2.
-What are your major contributions to each committee you are a member of?
+Service to the University

+1. Committee service

+2. What are your major contributions to each committee you are a member of?